6 national parks to visit in South Australia’s Flinders Ranges

 Enjoy the park by night and set up your tent, camper trailer or caravan at the secluded Minkie Waterhole Campground.
 This site is set amongst river red gums and the waterhole welcomes an abundance on birdlife.

-Sitting 286 km north-east from Oodnadatta is Munga-Thirri–Simpson Desert Conservation Park and Regional Reserve.
+Sitting 286 km north-east from Oodnadatta is Munga-Thirri – Simpson Desert National Park

 The area is home to the world’s longest parallel sand dunes, and features a variety of desert wildlife preserved in a landscape of varied dune systems, extensive playa lakes (or dry lakes), spinifex grasslands and acacia woodlands.